-Our vision is to expand programs offered to individuals with disabilities in the future from our iCan Bike program to activities such as swimming, dancing, horseback riding and gymnastics.
-We are currently in the planning stages of our new programs and hope to begin introducing them in 2014.
+Our long-term vision is to expand programs offered to individuals with disabilities from our iCan Bike program to activities such as swimming, dancing, horseback riding and gymnastics.
+We are currently in the planning stages of our iCan Swim program and hope to begin introducing it in 2015.

-iCan Bike programs are for people with disabilities ages eight and up.
+iCan Bike programs are for people with disabilities ages eight to eighty eight!
 We understand that the vast majority of people with disabilities never experience the thrill of independently riding a two-wheel bicycle during their lifetime.
-Research shows that over 80% of people with Autism and 90% of people with Down syndrome never learn to ride a two-wheel bicycle.
+For example, recent research shows that over 80% of people with Autism and 90% of people with Down syndrome never learn to ride a two-wheel bicycle.
 Defying these odds is why we exist!

 In the ensuing years, Dr. Klein and his wife, Marjorie, invested a significant portion of their lives in growing the bike program to three fleets of bikes and approximately 30 camps in 2006.
 Today Dr. Klein and Marjorie are principals in Rainbow Trainers, Inc. (www.rainbowtrainers.com) which is the manufacturer of our adapted bicycle equipment.

 We offer two types of iCan Bike Programs: